Hr-kutsarov/mlt-mern/README.md

 Stored variables such as response data, tokens, IS_LOGGED_IN can easily be accessed from a custom "Store" under the "state" property.
 This store can be called between different components.
 No more prop drilling!

-## What do you use for validation?
-TBA

 ## How it works?